-This is a really delicious little fruit that tastes very sweet, with quite a complex pear/apple tropical nature to it.
+This is a great little Tropical Guava fruit that tastes very sweet, with quite a delicious pear/apple nature to it.

-A shrub or small tree usually growing 1-6 m tall, but occasionally reaching up to 10 m in height.
+A shrub or small tree usually growing 1-6m tall, but occasionally reaching up to 10m in height.
 Easily grown in large pots.
+Abundant fruiters.

 Flowering occurs mostly during spring and summer (i.e. from September to February).
 The fruit is either rounded (i.e. globose), egg-shaped (i.e. ovoid) or pear-shaped (i.e. pyriform) and turns from green to yellowish in colour as it matures.